 Type of meteorite – Rare meteorite types (martian, lunar, some other achondrites) have higher per-gram prices than, say, ordinary chondrites and most irons.

 Ordinary chondrites found in hot deserts are not worth as much as those found in North America or Europe.

 Timing – Fresh falls, even of a common type of meteorite, are worth more than finds of the same type of meteorite.
 For recent falls, the price drops with time, e.g., Chelyabinsk.

-4) What Got Hit – For falls, if the meteorite has a “good story,” like it went through a roof or hit the mailbox, it is “worth more” than one found lying in the corn field.
+What Got Hit – For falls, if the meteorite has a “good story,” like it went through a roof or hit a mailbox, then it is “worth more” than one found lying in the corn field.

-7) Classification – A meteorite that has been classified and has a name is worth more than one without, somewhat like “a dog with papers.”
-It costs money to do the analyses necessary to classify a meteorite, and most people qualified to classify meteorites will not even respond to requests from people who are not meteorite experts.
+Classification – A meteorite that has been classified and has a name is worth more than one without, somewhat like “a dog with papers.”
+It costs money to do the analyses necessary to classify a meteorite.
+Most people qualified to classify meteorites will not even respond to requests from people who are not meteorite experts.
 They mainly respond only to experienced dealers who have established a reputation for recognizing meteorites from meteorwrongs and not wasting the classifier’s time.